Procedure Guide ·Ultrasound ·2026

 Recovery & Aftercare

-No recovery needed.
-The procedure is completely non-invasive.
-Your cat may have a shaved patch on the belly that grows back in a few weeks.
-If sedation was used, allow 2-4 hours for it to wear off.
-Results are usually discussed immediately.
-If biopsies were taken during the ultrasound, results take 3-7 business days.
-No downtime — go home the same visit
+Completely non-invasive.
+Cat may have a shaved patch growing back in weeks.
+If sedation used, allow 2-4 hours to wear off.
+Results discussed immediately.
+Biopsy results take 3-7 business days.
+No downtime - go home the same visit

 Total Cost - $300-$500